Approved by Members’ Meeting 24th February 2019

 d) The provisions of (a), (b) and (c) above may be waived by the Board if it is satisfied the offending team made every effort to arrive on time, but was prevented from doing so by circumstances beyond its control.

 e) In all matches, Clubs must not later than the toss submit to the Umpire(s) or opposing Captain, the official Team Sheet, which should be used to complete the Match Return.
+In matches with no appointed umpire, clubs should accept the published list of no more than 11 players on the NESC Live system as the official Team Sheet and no changes are permitted thereafter.
+In these circumstances, Captains should take and retain a photo or screenshot of the opposition Team Sheet for use should any discrepancy arise.

 f) Should a nominated player fail to appear to bat, his team’s innings shall be considered to be completed when the last batsman available is dismissed or retires.